Chris Harris's Film Page

 Back to top

-It's a good way to analyse what I like about a particular film - what works, and what doesn't.
+That having been said, writing a review is a good way to analyse what I like about a particular film; what I responded to, what works, and what doesn't.
 On one hand, I might get needlessly philosophical about the whole thing, and blather on incomprehensibly for a few kilobytes.
 On the other hand, my review might just be a way for me to assess the popcorn potential of the latest blockbuster.
 Or, in the case of Matrix Revolutions, it might be a way to come to terms with the fact that I actually paid good money to see something that stole a couple of hours of my life; hours that I could otherwise have put to good use.
 First out of the blocks was my review of "Pirates of the Caribbean" and before you asked, yes, I liked it.

 Pirates of the Caribbean